 Other Environmental and Human Considerations:

 Many companies like to equate “smart” technology with energy saving and being green and good for the environment.
-Wireless technology is neither a sustainable nor environmentally-friendly technology because wireless connectivity uses far more energy than wired connectivity.
+Wireless technology is neither a sustainable nor environmentally-friendly technology because wireless technology uses far more energy than wired connections.

 For starters, vast amounts of mining of tin, lead, cobalt etc is required for components.
 Workers who mine for these raw components work in extremely unsafe conditions for very little pay.
 Children, some as young as four, are also forced to work in mines.